 Strength

-The previous card in the Major Arcana, The Chariot card is about exerting strength outwards to achieve goals and gain enlightenment.
-The Strength card is about controlling the raw emotional power because allowing it to surface would be disruptive.
-It is about controlling inner demons and negative emotions through strength of character and a cool head, rather than allowing them to guide or control your direction
+The previous card in the Major Arcana, The Chariot, is about exerting strength outward to achieve goals.
+The Strength card is about controlling raw emotional power, because allowing it to surface unchecked would be disruptive.
+It is about managing inner demons through strength of character and a cool head, rather than allowing them to control your direction.

-The strength card represents a person’s inner strength of character during times of adversity.
-It shows a woman in a cave, calming down a large beast through understanding and compassion.
-This avoids a display of brute force, argument or a fight to the death.
+The Strength card represents a person’s inner strength of character during times of adversity.
+It depicts a woman in a cave, calming a large beast through understanding and compassion.
+This avoids a display of brute force, argument, or a fight to the death.

-Note though that this is not a meeting of a woman and a domesticated pet or noble beast.
+This is not the meeting of a woman and a domesticated pet.
 The beast is untamed and in its own environment.
-There is a balance here but it is not through love; it is closer to a mutual respect between two warriors.
+There is balance here, but it is not achieved through simple affection; it is closer to mutual respect between two warriors.

-This is not therefore ‘compassion as a weakness’ nor appeasement or fear.
+This is not 'compassion as weakness', nor is it appeasement or fear.
 It is a perfect state of peace between equals who know and respect the strengths of the other.

 Athena and the Nemean Lion